Strand Displacement Amplification (SDA) Market

 -

-In December 2022, ArcticZymes Technologies ASA introduced AZscript Reverse Transcriptase (RT), designed to support RT-qPCR and RT-LAMP workflows, enhancing molecular research and diagnostics capabilities.
+In December 2022, ArcticZymes Technologies ASA launched AZscript Reverse Transcriptase (RT), a product developed to optimize RT-qPCR and RT-LAMP workflows.
+This innovation significantly enhanced molecular research and diagnostics capabilities, reinforcing the company’s focus on advanced biotechnological solutions.

 -